barrettotte/IBMi-Book/docs/README.md

-<h1 align="center">Learning the IBMi as a Lowly Web Developer</h1>
+<h1 align="center">Learning IBM i as a Lowly Web Developer</h1>

-<p align="center">This is a "book" for curious developers to start learning how to program on the IBMi.</p>
+<p align="center">This is a "book" for curious developers to start learning how to program on IBM i.</p>

 <br><br>